gilbert-umuzi/MultiWOZ-SGD-benchmarks/data/README.md

 ## File Structure

-- `updated_dialogue_benchmarks.csv` - The main dataset containing all benchmark results
+- `multiwoz_sgd.csv` - The main dataset containing all benchmark results

 ## Dataset Description

-The main dataset (`updated_dialogue_benchmarks.csv`) contains benchmark results from various models evaluated on the MultiWOZ and Schema-Guided Dialogue (SGD) benchmarks from 2019 to early 2025.
+The main dataset (`multiwoz_sgd.csv`) contains benchmark results from various models evaluated on the MultiWOZ and Schema-Guided Dialogue (SGD) benchmarks from 2019 to early 2025.

 ### Data Fields